tox-dev/tox/docs/how-to/usage.rst

 *****************************************

-When a project must support both very old (e.g. Python 3.6) and very new (e.g. Python 3.15) interpreters, no single virtualenv release covers both.
-Use :ref:`virtualenv_spec` to pin a different virtualenv version per environment:
+When a project must support both very old (e.g. Python 3.6) and very new (e.g. Python 3.15) interpreters, no single virtualenv release covers both. tox handles this automatically -- each environment whose target Python the installed virtualenv can no longer create transparently bootstraps a compatible older virtualenv (see :ref:`virtualenv_spec`):

 .. tab:: TOML